sanjitrao16/ButlerAI-AI-powered-Local-File-Organizer/README.md

 The AI model which is being used in the application is the `gemma3:4b` vision-model developed by **Google**.
 This is a multimodal AI model that processes both text and image inputs and generates text outputs.
 This model perfectly suites the purpose and scope of this project given its capability to process variety of input files.
 The model also offers a large **128K token** context window allowing it to process longer inputs which generally is the case, considering either files can have a large amount of data or the number of files in the directory might be many.
 Furthermore, the model used has 4-billion parameters and that is due to certain computational power and resource constraints.
-However, with a better infrastructure the same application can be developed using even more powerful models.

 Link to the model: [`gemma3:4b`](https://ollama.com/library/gemma3)